 If your tooth gap is accompanied or caused by a jaw alignment issue like overjet or crossbite, it may require more significant tooth and jaw realignments to achieve the results you’re after, so you might need to consider a more robust treatment option, like braces or Invisalign.

-With all this in mind, let’s take a quick look at some of the best home alignment services for tooth gap.
+But again, the vast majority of tooth gap cases are minor and perfectly suitable for home aligner treatment.
+With all this in mind, let’s take a quick look at some of the best home alignment services for tooth gaps.

 Most home aligner systems promise results for spacing and crowding issues, but not all home aligners are the same.
 It’s important to evaluate multiple options to determine which offer the costs, timelines, services, and reliability you want.
 This might seem like a lot of research (and it is) but don’t worry, we’ve done the bulk of it for you.
 Here are a few of the best home aligners for treating tooth gap we could find: